Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays

 First we consider the red results obtained when the SSE noise is not included in the model.
-It turns out that the upper limits for the log-uniform distribution gives stronger limits than for the uniform distribution, but the difference is small.
+It turns out that the upper limits for the log-uniform prior gives stronger limits than for the uniform prior, but the difference is small.
 The reason the difference is small is that the Bayes factor exceeds 3 when the frequency becomes $10^{-8.19} \,{\rm Hz}$ ($1.34\times10^{-23}\,{\rm eV}$) or lower.
 According to the Table \ref{jeffreys scale}, the Bayes factor exceeds 3 means that there is a signal that is somewhat similar to the FDM signal.
 Therefore, whichever prior probability distribution is used, the value of the posterior probability distribution tends to be large at the parameter values of that signal, and as a result the upper limits does not change so much.
-Also, in cases where the frequencies are $10^{-8.52}$ and $10^{-8.46}{\rm Hz}$ ($6.24\times10^{-23}$ and $7.17\times10^{-23}\,{\rm eV}$), the Bayes factor exceeds 20.
-Thus, at these frequencies, the presence of the FDM signal is strongly supported, but it should be noted that the PTAs relatively lose their sensitivity.
-We have found signals similar to the FDM signal in a relatively large frequency range, but it is hard to believe that this is the FDM signal.
-Indeed, it is about an order of magnitude larger than the expected amplitude, and that there is no chance that the FDM signal is found in this region.
-Thus, it turns out that a waveform similar to the FDM signal (e.g., the noise induced by Jupiter in the SSE noise as expected and/or a signal from gravitational waves possibly) has to be included in the model additionally.
+From the above, it was found that the FDM signal is positively supported in the wide frequency range.
+However, from a physical point of view, it is hard to think that FDM signals has been found, because the upper limit obtained is about an order of magnitude greater than the expected amplitude and also FDM signals would have only a certain frequency.